 About an hour before your exam, a PET/CT technologist will check your blood glucose levels and inject the intravenous (IV) radiopharmaceutical tracer.
 You will then rest quietly while the tracer distributes through your body.

 The PET/CT scans are usually about 20 minutes; but please allow 2-2 1/2 hours to complete the entire registration and exam process.

 Your PET/CT Results

 A board-certified radiologist with subspecialized training in PET/CT will interpret images from your exam.
-A final report will be completed within 24-48 hours and sent to your referring healthcare provider who will then explain the results and answer any follow-up questions you may have.
+A final report will be completed within 5 business days and sent to your referring healthcare provider who will then explain the results and answer any follow-up questions you may have.

 PET Payment & Insurance